watergis/maplibre-gl-terradraw/CONTRIBUTING.md

 Output files for the package are generated under `package` folder.
 The demo website will be exported under `dist` folder.

-If you want to update typedoc documentation, please execute the following command to update them under `/static/docs` folder.
+If you want to check typedoc documentation, please execute the following command to update them under `/docs` folder.
+The typedoc documentation is deployed to GitHub pages by CI.

 ```shell
 pnpm typedoc